 On January 13, 2014, the National DNA Index System (NDIS) Procedures Board approved the designation of A2LA as an accrediting agency under the United States Federal DNA Identification Act (42 U.S.C.
 14132).
 As a designated agency, A2LA, through its Forensic Examination Accreditation Program, is recognized to assess laboratories performing DNA analyses on DNA samples obtained from identified subject(s) for the purposes of entering the resulting DNA profile or DNA record into a DNA database, as well as laboratories performing DNA analyses on known or casework reference samples considered evidence by that laboratory.

 - An assessment-only service to the FBI Quality Assurance Standards for Forensic DNA Testing and DNA Databasing Laboratories to all organizations that are currently approved by the NDIS board and are seeking an external assessment to meet Section 15.2.

 - A dual assessment to the FBI Quality Assurance Standards for Forensic DNA Testing and/or DNA Databasing Laboratories and ISO/IEC 17025.

 The AABB/A2LA Accreditation program consists of a joint assessment to both AABB Relationship Testing Standards and ISO/IEC 17025.
 As the program allows both assessments to occur at once, the amount of down time for the laboratory is reduced.

+For more information on the program, please check out the Understanding A2LA’s Forensic Accreditation Process webinar.
 The information above is not exhaustive and all interested parties are encouraged to contact A2LA to determine their options for accreditation.